 There is a variety of different types of IP address tools.
 IP address managers, at their most basic, provide a database of your IPs.
 IP address trackers tell you which IPs are actually configured for specific devices, as opposed to which ones are in existence on the network, which is what the address manager tells you.
 There are also IP address scanners that let you scan a range of IPs to see which ones are responding.

 In this article, we’ll look at five of the best IP address tools available, to make the task of administering your network more manageable.

-- We've also featured the best SecOps tools.
+- We've also featured the best network monitoring tools.